-Anti-Aging Exercise for your Lower Back – Good Nourishment is the Key
+Anti-Ageing Exercise For Your Lower Back – Good Nourishment Is The Key

 The discs in the spine age and degenerate just like all of the other structures in the body.
-However, today’s sedentary lifestyles often speeds up this process.
-We cannot apply anti-aging creams or lotions to our discs, but certain exercises can help to maximize the discs nourishment.
+However, today’s sedentary lifestyles often speed up this process.
+We cannot apply anti-ageing creams or lotions to our discs, but certain exercises can help to maximize the discs nourishment.

 The Theory: Disc Nutrition

 The discs are fluid-filled gel-like structures.
 They act as shock absorbers in the spine.
 They are found throughout the spine between each segment of bone.
 The discs slowly lose some of this fluid through the daytime under the effects of gravity.
 The fluid is then drawn back into the disc.
 This happens when we sleep at night in an unloaded position.
 This movement of fluid is critical for disc health as discs nutrition is provided from this exchange, and the volume exchanged must remain balanced.